Abbasid civil war (865–866): Al-Mu'tazz

 Al-Mu'tazz's brother Abu Ahmad was put in charge of the Samarran forces at the beginning of the war.
 He was charged by the caliph with defeating al-Musta'in and Muhammad b.
 'Abdallah, and was given the authority to command the army in any manner he pleased.
 Abu Ahmad's overall strategy was to keep Baghdad under constant attack from his troops, and to gain the surrender of the city by either assaulting it or starving its inhabitants until they lost the will to fight any longer.
 Toward this end, al-Mu'tazz sent armies to secure the neighboring towns that controlled access to Baghdad, and Abu Ahmad attempted to halt and seize any revenue shipments heading toward the city.
 The way in which Abu Ahmad ran the siege was not unquestionably accepted by al-Mu'tazz, who reportedly wrote him a letter in the middle of the war complaining of his lack of progress in forcing al-Musta'in's capitulation, but he remained in command of the main besieging force throughout the entire conflict.

-Abu Ahmad's army at the beginning of the siege numbered approximately 7,000 soldiers.
+Al Muwaffaq/Abu Ahmad's army at the beginning of the siege numbered approximately 7,000 soldiers, including 5,000 Turkic and Fergan troops under command of Kilbutqin and 2,000 North African troops.
 Additional troops sent from Samarra a short time later increased its size to 11,000, though a large number of the reinforcements were killed soon after their arrival.
 At a later point in the war, a spy for Muhammad b.
 'Abdallah reported that the besieging armies on the East and West sides of Baghdad totaled 19,000 men, and that al-Mu'tazz had very few additional troops to put in the field, since Samarra had been almost completely emptied of soldiers.